sarahbonnin/CRG_RIntroduction/exercise6.md

 </details>

+* Is R still complaining?
+What are now the dimensions of sk ?

 * Change the default field separator.
-What are now the dimensions of sk?
+What are now the dimensions of sk ?

 <details>
 <summary>